Welcome to Mineral Area College's

 - Have an accumulative GPA of at least 3.00 upon submission of the graduation application

-- Complete at least 12 hours of Honors credit;
+- Complete a minimum of 4 classes totalling at least 12 hours of Honors credit;

 - Schedule an exit interview with the Honors Director during the semester of graduation, at least two week prior to the graduation date.